shuber/monolith/README.md

     monolith help

-Use `bin/monolith` instead when developing
+Use `bin/monolith` when developing the gem

 ```
 Commands: